tanaymukherjee/Investigating-NYC-Parking-Violations/README.md

 - [x] This module is completed

 ## Part 4: Deploying to EC2 Instance
-- [ ] This module is yet to be started and is optional
+- [ ] This module is yet to be started and is optional.